 The testing, manufacturing, marketing and sale of our Technosphere Insulin System and our other product candidates expose us to potential product liability claims.
 A product liability claim may result in substantial judgments as well as consume significant financial and management resources and result in adverse publicity, decreased demand for a product, injury to our reputation, withdrawal of clinical trial volunteers and loss of revenues.
 We currently carry worldwide clinical trial liability insurance in the amount of \$10 million.
 We believe these limits are reasonable to cover us from potential damages arising from current and previous clinical trials of our Technosphere Insulin System.
 In addition, we carry local policies per trial in each country in which we conduct clinical trials that require us to carry coverage based on local statutory requirements.
-We intend to obtain product liability coverage for commercial sales in the future if our Technosphere Insulin System is approved.
-However, we may not be able to obtain insurance coverage that will be adequate to satisfy any liability that may arise, and because insurance coverage in our industry can be very expensive and difficult to obtain, we cannot assure you that we will be able to obtain sufficient coverage at an acceptable cost, if at all.
+We intend to obtain product liability that may arise, and because insurance coverage in our industry can be very expensive and difficult to obtain, we cannot assure you that we will be able to obtain sufficient coverage at an acceptable cost, if at all.
 If losses from such claims exceed our liability insurance coverage, we may ourselves incur substantial liabilities.
-If we are required to pay a product liability claim, we may not have sufficient financial resources to complete development or commercialization of any of our product candidates and, if so, our business and results of operations would be harmed and the market price of our common stock may decline.
+If we are required to pay a product liability claim, we may not have sufficient for and results of operations would be harmed and the market price of our common stock may decline.